airyhq/airy/docs/docs/sources/facebook.md

 `https://RANDOM_STRING.tunnel.airy.co/facebook`
 ```

-Refer to [our section on the Vagrant box
-status](/getting-started/installation/vagrant#status) for information about how
-to find your Facebook Webhook URL.
+Refer to [the section on public webhooks](/getting-started/installation/minikube#public-webhooks) for information about how to find your Facebook Webhook URL.

 :::